Zverik/everydoor-website/docs/plugins/metadata/presets.md

 ## Presets

-All presets go under the `presets` key in the `plugin.yaml` file, as "id-definition" maps.
+All presets go under the `presets` key in the `plugin.yaml` file, as "id→definition" maps.
 It's worth looking at the [iD preset schema](https://github.com/ideditor/schema-builder?tab=readme-ov-file#presets) documentation to understand the structure.
 Here's an example:

 ```yaml
 presets: